don/BluetoothSerial/README.md

 # Bluetooth Serial Plugin for PhoneGap

 This plugin enables serial communication over Bluetooth.
-It was written for communicating between Android and an Arduino.
+It was written for communicating between Android or iOS and an Arduino.

+Android uses Classic Bluetooth.  iOS uses Bluetooth Low Energy.

 ## Supported Platforms